void-linux/void-docs/src/config/media/alsa.md

 ## Configuration

-The default soundcard can be specified via ALSA configuration files or via kernel module options.
+The default sound card can be specified via ALSA configuration files or via kernel module options.

-To obtain information about the order of loaded soundcard modules:
+To obtain information about the order of loaded sound card modules:

 ```
 $ cat /proc/asound/modules